lopei/collageview/README.md

 CollageView is a library for creating simple photo collages in your applications.
 Would be great, for example, in profile page or feed page.

-## What's new in version 0.1.0?
+## What's new in version 0.1.1?
-- Fixed onPhotoClickListener
+- added maxWidth() parameter (to be used with large images in order to prevent freezing)

 ## How to use?
 Step 1.
 Add the JitPack repository to your build file